-Home > Intro to Design Studio
+Home > How to: Use the Design Studio

 An important note if you have a legacy custom form across any of your widgets: Updating to the Design Studio will replace your existing custom form.
 Before activating the Design Studio, we recommend reviewing your custom form setting so you don’t lose any important information or functionality.